Organized1313Chaos/Journal/Interview/Resume/overall_resume.md

 - Used graph pruning algorithm with ordered dictionaries to obtain the possible correct matching path for address
 - Trained random forest classifier model to classify red and green criminal cases to achieve 91% recall score
 - Developed a Django-based PCC web application for project UK using Django and Django REST Framework

+Designed and developed a full stack web application utilizing Python Django and Rest Framework.
+Integrated APIs for Google Map, ID check, Liveliness check, and Facematch to enhance user experience and security.
+Implemented schedulers using cron-jobs to ensure timely notifications and reminders.

 **INTERNSHIP**